-5.1 Single Chip Processor
+6.1 A Microcontroller: A Single Chip Processor

-Figure 56 shows the block diagram of a typical single-chip microcomputer.
-Such devices are available in 24, 40 or 80 pin packages and can cost only one or two pounds.
+Figure 88 shows the block diagram of a typical single-chip computer or microcontroller.
+Such devices are available in 24, 40 or 80 pin packages and can cost around a pound.
 The device contains the whole of a computer, requiring externally only a power supply and some clock and reset components.
 A number of programmable I/O pins are provided, but generally another basic mode of operation is provided where 24 or so of them turn into the processor address and data busses for connection of external devices, such as further RAM or EPROM.

-Figure 57: LEDs wired in a matrix to reduce external pin count
+Figure 89: LEDs wired in a matrix to reduce external pin count

-Programming is performed in all of the ways available for ROMs.
-Generally, uses will use windowed EPROM devices for development and prototypes and ship product with OTP devices.
+Programming is performed in all of the ways available for ROMs: today this is mainly mask programming and Flash.

 A Universal asynchronous receiver and transmitter (UART) is normally always provided to help connect to RS-232 serial interfaces.
+Other standard interfaces, including Ethernet and USB are becoming common on microcontrollers.